ldelance/ldelance.github.io/cv.md

 - Research internships:

-   - SIMM laboratory, ESPCI, Paris
+   - SIMM laboratory, ESPCI, Paris (4 months)
       **Effect of surfactants on the passage of a drop immersed in water through a constriction**
       Supervisors: François Lequeux, Laurence Talini, Emilie Verneuil

-   - Losert Lab, University of Maryland, USA
+   - Losert Lab, University of Maryland, USA (3 months)
       **Experimental study of the rotational motion of particles in a granular material**
       Supervisor: Wolfgang Losert, Zackery Benson